Software solutions specialist supports bus operators as they transform customer service and rebuild patronage.

-Nick Brookes, software director at EPM Group, believes the bus industry needs to react to these challenges and also think ahead to the passengers of the future.
+Nick Brookes, software director at EPM, believes the bus industry needs to react to these challenges and also think ahead to the passengers of the future.

 Many of these potential passengers increasingly turn to cost-effective alternatives such as ride-hailing apps and micromobility modes like e-scooters or cycle hire.
 Younger generations are also less likely to use traditional public transport.